serge-m/docker-spark-1/README.md

 Make sure that you installed Spark locally as well, and that the `SPARK_HOME` environment flag is set correctly.

+You might want to adapt the path of the to-be committed jar file, depending on your Spark environment (I build it myself).

 # Credit

 Thanks to: